 Impact

-- Children from reception to year six display gymnastic competence relative to their age.
+• Children from reception to year six display gymnastic competence which exceeds their expected age.

-- All KS2 children attend sporting events alongside other local schools.
-They compete at a range of events and access a range of competitive opportunities which develops resilience and sportsmanship.
+• All KS2 children attend sporting events alongside other local schools.
+They compete at a range of events and access a range of competitive opportunities which develops resilience and sportsmanship and nurtures a love of physical activity.

 Sustainability

-- Staff access a wide range of training provided by the Primary School Sports Officer which supports the provision of a varied and exciting PE curriculum for all children.
+• Staff access a range of training provided by the Primary School Sports Officer which supports the provision of a varied and exciting PE curriculum for all children.